 NEWS & NOTEWORTHY INFORMATION

-My way of taking on new knife build commissions is on a rolling 'Waiting List - First come, first served' basis.
+My system for new knife orders is on a rolling 'Waiting List - First come, first served' basis.

 1. Before contacting me, it would be

-mutually beneficial if you have checked out the 'Home'
+mutually beneficial if you have already checked out the

 page and considered which knife model would suit your needs best.
 On each